liuwanfu770/Noi-Bx/extensions/noi-ask/README.md

-# @noi/ask
+# Updated README

-The best assistant for batch asking and quick typing of prompts.
+This is the updated content for all README.md files.